 Multi-Country Office – Caribbean

 Covering the English and Dutch speaking Caribbean, the UN Women Multi-Country Office – Caribbean, works with governments, civil-society organisations and regional inter-governmental bodies, such as the Caribbean Community and Common Market (CARICOM) and the Organisation of Eastern Caribbean States (OECS) in the development and implementation of innovative approaches aimed at achieving gender equality, women’s empowerment and national growth and development.
-In March 2014, UN Women MCO – Caribbean established a programme presence in Jamaica with a National Programme Officer and a Gender and HIV/AIDS Officer to strengthen its country support to Jamaica and to the Caribbean Region on Gender Equality and HIV&AIDS.

 The MCO – Caribbean supports the CARICOM member states, Dutch Caribbean Islands and British Overseas Territories as follows: